antonskourides/lightenn/README.md

 Hello Machine Learning Community!

 LighteNN is a lightweight Deep Learning library written from scratch, using numpy and a handful of supporting packages.
-All the backprop math was worked out from first principles (except for the initial Cost functions), so if my implementation looks a little quirky or different, that's why :)
+All the backprop math was re-written from first principles (except for the initial Cost functions), so if my implementation looks a little quirky or different, that's why :)